nirjan-dev/rosetide/PRD.md

 - **Performance Target:** < 1 second load times.

 ### Data Model (Dexie Schema + Zod Validation)
-The data is structured to clearly separate a period cycle from its daily logs.
+The data is structured to clearly separate a period from its daily logs.
 This allows for efficient querying and a clear representation of user data.

-- **`cycles` Table:** Stores one record for each complete period.
+- **`periods` Table:** Stores one record for each complete period.
   - `id` (auto-incrementing primary key)
   - `startDate` (Date) - The first day of the period.
   - `endDate` (Date, optional) - The last day of the period.
 An ongoing period has a `null` or `undefined` `endDate`.
-- **`periodDays` Table:** Stores daily logs that belong to a specific cycle.
+- **`periodDays` Table:** Stores daily logs that belong to a specific period.
   - `id` (auto-incrementing primary key)
-  - `cycleId` (number) - A foreign key referencing the `id` in the `cycles` table.
+  - `periodId` (number) - A foreign key referencing the `id` in the `period` table.
   - `date` (Date) - The specific date of the log.
   - `flowIntensity` (number) - The recorded flow intensity for that day (scale 1-5).
 - Use Zod for runtime validation of all data before it's written to the local database.